-Reindexing on MariaDB 10.4 takes more time compared to other MariaDB or MySQL versions.
-As a workaround, we suggest modifying the default MariaDB configuration and setting the following parameters:
+Reindexing on MariaDB 10.4 and 10.6 takes more time compared to other MariaDB or MySQL versions.
+We suggest modifying the default MariaDB configuration setting, which is described in the installation prerequisites.

 When you launch your store in production, activate all the caches from the System > Tools > Cache Management page.
 We highly recommend using Varnish, as it is an efficient production page cache solution.

 Enabling the “Asynchronous email notifications” setting moves processes that handle checkout and order processing email notifications to the background.
 To enable this feature, go to Stores > Settings > Configuration > Sales > Sales Emails > General Settings > Asynchronous Sending.
 See Sales Emails in the Magento Open Source User Guide for more information.